drakkan/sftpgo/README.md

 - Atomic uploads are configurable.
 - Support for Git repositories over SSH.
 - SCP and rsync are supported.
+- FTP/S is supported.
-- Support for serving local filesystem, S3 Compatible Object Storage and Google Cloud Storage over SFTP/SCP.
+- Support for serving local filesystem, S3 Compatible Object Storage and Google Cloud Storage over SFTP/SCP/FTP.
 - [Prometheus metrics](./docs/metrics.md) are exposed.
-- Support for HAProxy PROXY protocol: you can proxy and/or load balance the SFTP/SCP service without losing the information about the client's address.
+- Support for HAProxy PROXY protocol: you can proxy and/or load balance the SFTP/SCP/FTP service without losing the information about the client's address.
 - [REST API](./docs/rest-api.md) for users and folders management, backup, restore and real time reports of the active connections with possibility of forcibly closing a connection.
 - [Web based administration interface](./docs/web-admin.md) to easily manage users, folders and connections.
 - Easy [migration](./examples/rest-api-cli#convert-users-from-other-stores) from Linux system user accounts.